TROUBLESHOOTING

 12. Playlist sluggishness - Try disabling 'Playlist menu > View > Keep labels on screen'.
 Mac users see here.

-13. Plugins behaving badly - See this section of the manual.
+14. Plugins behaving badly - See this section of the manual.

 System related issues

 • Competing & background programs - Close all non-essential programs that may be competing for resources, e.g. Instant messaging programs (AIM, MSM/WLM, Skype, Yahoo!
-Messenger), torrents, web browsers, audio/video players, etc. If you experience intermittent issues, check for scheduled activity like virus scans, backups, windows updates, disk defragmentation, even WiFi & Blue-Tooth adapters have been known to cause issues, particularly if they are constantly re-making flaky connections.
+Messenger), torrents, web browsers, audio/video players, etc. If you experience intermittent issues, check for scheduled activity like backups, windows updates, disk defragmentation, even WiFi & Blue-Tooth adapters have been known to cause issues, particularly if they are constantly re-making flaky connections.

 • Hardware issues - Unplug unused HDMI, USB, BlueTooth & FireWire devices if you are experiencing unexpected CPU spikes and glitches to discount these as causes.
-Also don't overlook cooling issues and thermal throttling of your CPU.
-When was the last time you blew the dust out of your computers cooling ventilation system/s?

 • Driver issues - Update your Audio driver, Video driver and Motherboard BIOS in that order, checking each time if the issues go away.
 Make sure to use the latest driver from the manufacturers website for your operating system.